alopezrivera/mpl_plotter/README.md

 ### _Precision_

-Made to plot functions large on the screen, with aspect ratio of 1 to avoid skewing the variables, and many ticks to visually inspect a signal.
+Made to plot functions large on the screen, with equal x and y scales to avoid skewing the variables, and many ticks to visually inspect a signal.

     from mpl_plotter.presets.precision import two_d